eth-fabric/website/docs/education/based-rollups/Based-Rollups-Components.md

 - **Considerations**
     - A generic lookahead contract would report on-chain *all* upcoming BLS keys for the epoch.
 To grant state locks ahead-of-time, rollup inbox contracts still need to know which of the validators are preconfers for their rollups.
     - A lookahead is just one way to assign sequencing rights in a based rollup and ideally protocols do not have to tightly couple a lookahead with their inbox contracts, but can instead optionally tap into one.
+    - The lookahead can be determined off-chain during L2 derivation which avoids the need for an on-chain lookahead contract at all - see [Dido](/website/research/dido).
 - **Discussion**
     - Should we push for an EIP instead for medium to long-term and rollups will use their own on-chain implementations in the short-term?
     - An EIP for an on-chain view of the lookahead should be compatible with the beam chain if we use proposer indices instead of public keys
 - **Resources**
     - [Nethermind/Taiko implementation](https://github.com/NethermindEth/Taiko-Preconf-AVS/blob/9cb5f467c0065cb84d152f9b217d819b294b8d5d/SmartContracts/src/avs/PreconfTaskManager.sol#L316)

+---

 ### Inbox Contracts